About

 Sarah Howard

 Sarah was born and raised in Owensboro and is a graduate of Owensboro Catholic High School and Centre College.
 She lived in Washington, DC and Louisville, KY after college before moving back to Owensboro in 2016 to work as the CFO for First Security Bank.
 She now serves as the SVP Finance for German American Bank.
-Her parents and siblings all reside in Owensboro, and she spends much of her free time with them and her five nieces and nephews.
-She also enjoys travel, reading, cooking and entertaining.
+Her parents and siblings all reside in Owensboro, and she spends much of her free time with them and her seven nieces and nephews.
+She also enjoys music and concerts, travel, reading, cooking and entertaining.

-Sarah has been a member of Impact100 since 2016, and joined the Board in 2020.
-She is a founding member of Impact100 Next Generation, and continues to serve on that Board as the Grant Chair.
-She also serves on the boards for CASA of Ohio Valley, Care for Children, and the Owensboro Symphony Orchestra, and is a member of the Women’s Guild.
+Sarah has been a member of Impact100 since 2016 and joined the Board in 2020.
+She is a founding member of Impact100 NextGen and continues to serve on that Board as the Chair.
+She also serves on the boards for CASA of Ohio Valley, and the Owensboro Symphony Orchestra, and is a member of the Women’s Guild.
+Sarah is also a member of the 2023 class of Leadership Owensboro.

 Martha F. Clark